vtraveller/gowatt/README.md

 The highlevel API is a work in progress and added as needed.
 It is a normalised version of the base data.<br/>

 ```
-  getBatteryChargeRate()
+  getBatteryRate()
-    Returns battery charge rate in Watt Hours as an integer
+    Returns battery charge/discharge rate in Watt Hours as an integer

   getBatteryLevel()
     Returns battery level is a percentage integer